-Table 70 interface port-channel Commands (continued)
+Table 61 interface port-channel Commands (continued)

-COMMAND DESCRIPTION dir <ingress egress bo th=""></ingress egress bo> Enables port mirroring for incoming, outgoing or both incoming and outgoing traffic.
-Port mirroring copies traffic from one or all ports to another or all ports for external analysis. speed-duplex <auto 10-half 10- full 100-half 100-="" full 1000-full=""></auto 10-half 10-> Sets the duplex mode (half or full) and speed (10, 100 or 1000 Mbps) of the connection on the interface.
-Selecting auto (auto-negotiation) makes one port able to negotiate with a peer automatically to obtain the connection speed and duplex mode that both ends support. bpdu-control <peer tunnel discard network=""></peer tunnel discard> Sets how Bridge Protocol Data Units (BPDUs) are used in STP port states. no egress set <port- list></port- Disables the outgoing traffic port list for a port-based VLAN. igmp-immediate- leave Disables IGMP immediate leave on the port. igmp-filtering profile Disables IGMP filtering on the port. igmp-group-limited Disables IGMP group limitation. ingress-check Disables ingress checking on the port(s). gvrp Disable GVRP on the port(s). flow-control Disables flow control on the port(s). vlan-trunking Disables VLAN trunking on the port(s). mirror Disables port mirroring on the port(s). bandwidth-limit Disables bandwidth limit on the port(s). broadcast-limit Disables broadcast storm control limit on the switch. multicast-limit Disables multicast limit on the switch. dlf-limit Disables destination lookup failure (DLF) limit on the switch. inactive Enables the port(s) on the switch. intrusion-lock Disables intrusion-lock on a port so that a port can be connected again after you disconnected the cable.
+COMMAND DESCRIPTION vlan-trunking Enables VLAN Trunking on ports connected to other switches or routers (but not ports directly connected to end users) to allow frames belonging to unknown VLAN groups to pass through the switch. flow-control Enables interface flow control.
+Flow control regulates transmissions to match the bandwidth of the receiving port. bandwidth-limit Enables bandwidth control on the port(s). scheme <drop flow- control></drop flow- Sets the bandwidth control action on individual ports. ingress <kbps></kbps> Sets the maximum bandwidth allowed for incoming traffic on the port(s). qos priority <0 7> Sets the quality of service priority for an interface. speed-duplex <auto 10-half 10- full 100-half 100- full 1000-full></auto 10-half 10- Sets the duplex mode (half or full) and speed (10, 100 or 1000 Mbps) of the connection on the interface.
+Selecting auto (auto-negotiation) makes one port able to negotiate with a peer automatically to obtain the connection speed and duplex mode that both ends support. jumbo-frame Enables sending and receiving jumbo frames on the port. no egress set <port- list></port- Disables outgoing traffic on the port for a port-based VLAN. igmp-immediate- leave Disables IGMP immediate leave on the port. igmp-filtering profile Disables IGMP filtering on the port. igmp-group-limited Disables IGMP group limitation. ingress-check Disables ingress checking on the port(s). gvrp Disable GVRP on the port(s). flow-control Disables flow control on the port(s). vlan-trunking Disables VLAN trunking on the port(s). bandwidth-limit Disables bandwidth limit on the port(s).